bais123/baisbot1/README.md

 <p align="center">

-- 👼 My name is Zero YT7
+- 👼 My name is Bais

-- 🗣️ I am 18 years old
+- 🗣️ I am 16 years old

 - 🔭 I am Not programmer

-- 😎 I am like Wibu
+- 😎 I am like You
 </p>

 ------